In the last article, we talked about the optimal triceps volume, if you haven’t checked it out yet definitely give it a read.

 Why is it important to know your MV?

-This is important because if you have to fall back or have to reduce your workouts for a certain reason, you don’t want to lose your hard acquired gains.
+This is important because in case you have to fall back from training for any particular reason, you don’t want to lose your hard acquired gains, do you?

-Moreover, after works of heavy workouts in between your MAV and MRV or even above your MRV, it is for sure a good thing to lower your volume now and then.
-This desensitizes your body and enables it to fully recover.
+Besides, after plenty of heavy workouts in between your MAV and MRV or even above your MRV, it is for sure a good thing to lower your volume every now and then.

-For that reason, it is crucial to know where your MV lies to ensure you don’t lose muscles as well as adhere to the appropriate volume in your “deload phase”.
+For that reason, it is crucial to know where your MV lies to ensure you muscle maintenance, as well as adhere to the appropriate volume in your “deload phase”.